-Some washed & dried baby potatoes, skin on (I use about half a kilo to feed 3-4 people, so just add more if you have more guests)
+Some washed & dried Baby Potatoes, skin on (I use about a kilo to feed 4 people, so just add more if you have more guests)

 Some chopped fresh Rosemary – optional (just strip the leaves from a sprig & chop finely)

 Heat the oven to 220*C. On a chopping board, cut the potatoes in half lengthways.
 If you want to give them a bit more texture, cut little slices in the curved top all the way along (hasselback style) to almost halfway through – don’t go all the way though, otherwise you’ll just have thin slices of potato!

 Spread some olive oil on a baking tin, put the potato halves in curved side down & then drizzle more olive oil on the top, give them a good sprinkle of the sea salt & pepper.
 If you want to add some rosemary, sprinkle some of that too.
 Get your hands in, toss the potatoes in the oil & seasonings, making sure they are well coated & that they are all returned to their curved side down position.

 Put them in the top part of the oven, for about 15 minutes until they are sizzling & golden.
 If they have stuck a bit, just use a spatula or tongs (nothing metal though or you’ll damage your tray) & ease them away from the tin.
 At this point, turn them over carefully & return to the oven for about 10 minutes or so until crispy.

 Remove them from the tin & serve – if you want to, you can always pop them on some kitchen paper to remove any excess oil, but I find a good shake does a pretty good job & it’s not lard, so you’ll be fine.